Katie Meier: Tulane University

-Prior to Charlotte, Meier spent seven seasons at Tulane University, serving as an associate head coach from 1999–01 and an assistant coach on the Green Wave staff from 1994–99.
+Prior to Charlotte, Meier spent seven seasons at Tulane University, serving as an associate head coach from 1999 to 2001 and an assistant coach on the Green Wave staff from 1994 to 1999.
 As a member of the Tulane coaching staff, Meier helped the Green Wave to an overall record of 164–52 (.759) in seven seasons, including the highest ranking in school history (13th by the Associated Press) in 2000 and a school-record 27 wins the same season.

 During her time at Tulane, Meier and the Green Wave also saw an impressive seven-year run at the NCAA Tournament.

 UNC Asheville

 Meier began her collegiate coaching career at the University of North Carolina at Asheville where she served as an assistant coach during the 1993–94 season.

 USA basketball

 Meier served as the head coach of the USA Women's USA U18 team, representing the US in the FIBA Americas Championship in Gurabo, Puerto Rico where the team won all five games, resulting in the gold medal for the competition.
 She then continued as the head coach of the USA U19 team, which represented the US in the FIBA U19 World Championship held in Panevezys and Klaipeda, Lithuania in 2013.
 The helped guide the team to a 9–0 record, which resulted in the gold medal for the competition.
 She was named (along with Billy Donovan), co-recipient of the 2013 USA Basketball National Coach of the Year award.